tanvir70/ROAD-Route-of-Accelerated-Dhaka-/README.md

 When the program starts, it presents the user with the initial menu:

 ```
  <--:Menu:-->
     1 : Sign In.
     2 : Sign Up.
+    3 : Admin.
+    4 : Exit.

     Enter your choice:
 ```

 - **Sign In**: Prompts the user to enter their username and password to log in.
 - **Sign Up**: Allows the user to create a new account by entering their username, phone number, user ID, and password.
+- **Admin**: Prompts the user to enter the username and password to log in as admin.

 #### 2. Post Login Menu

 After logging in, the menu changes to:

 ```
-<--:Menu:-->
+ <--:MENU:-->

+ Enter appropriate number to perform following task.

-1 : Administration.
+  1 : Add Record.
-2 : Logout.
+  2 : Search Record.
+  3 : Exit.

  Enter your choice:

 ```

-- **Administration**: Access the administration menu to manage road records.
-- **Logout**: Logs the user out and returns to the initial menu.
+- **Add Record**: Add a new road record by entering the starting point, ending point, and bus name.
+- **Logout**: Search bus name by entering the starting point, ending point .

 #### 3. Administration Menu